OBuckland/js-calculator/README.md

 ### **Design**
 *   Designed using figma
 *   Built using a mobile first approach
-*   Modled on an andriod phone calculator
+*   Modelled on an android phone calculator
 *   Responsive to device size